ppy/osu-wiki/wiki/Glossary/en.md

 ### Offset

-The offset is a period of time between the beginning of a beatmap's song file and the instant the first beat of the rhythm is heard, from which the position of the first beat is calculated.
+A period of time between the beginning of a beatmap's song file and the instant the first beat of the rhythm is heard, from which the position of the first beat is calculated.
 This is measured in milliseconds (ms).

 The offset is the first half of beatmap timing, where the other half is the [BPM](/wiki/bpm).

 ### Online Song Offset

-The online song offset is an offset that is **already** applied to a beatmap after it was ranked.
+An offset that is **already** applied to a beatmap after it was ranked.

 Adjusting your [local song offset](/wiki/local-song-offset) will only add more to this value.